greenelab/meta-review/manuscript.md

 If this process is error free, the CI service timestamps the manuscript and uploads the output files to the GitHub repository.
 Since the HTML manuscript is hosted using [GitHub Pages](https://pages.github.com/), the CI service automatically deploys the new manuscript version when it pushes the updated outputs to GitHub.

-For this article, the source GitHub repository is https://github.com/greenelab/meta-review.
+For this article, the source GitHub repository is <https://github.com/greenelab/meta-review>.
 When this repository changes, Travis CI [rebuilds](https://travis-ci.org/greenelab/meta-review) the manuscript.
 If successful, the output is deployed back to GitHub (to dedicated [`output`](https://github.com/greenelab/meta-review/tree/output) and [`gh-pages`](https://github.com/greenelab/meta-review/tree/gh-pages) branches).
-As a result, https://greenelab.github.io/meta-review stays up to date with the latest HTML manuscript.
+As a result, <https://greenelab.github.io/meta-review> stays up to date with the latest HTML manuscript.
+Furthermore, versioned URLs, such as <https://greenelab.github.io/meta-review/v/3ec66cd440e78dac33f4700f1cecbc4d95b20139/> `(TODO: update commit)`, provide access to previous manuscript versions.

 The idea of the "priority of discovery" is important to science, and Vale and Hyman discuss the importance of both disclosure and validation [@vHuGhm4k].
 In their framework, disclosure occurs when a scientific output is released to the world.